Courage for life Blog

 4. Balance: We must strive for balance and avoid being overcommitted.
 (Ecclesiastes 3:1-8)

-Ask yourself the four commitment questions and implement the four commitment components, and make this year the year you manage your commitments and not allow them to manage you.
+Isn’t it time for you to analyze your commitments?
+Ask yourself the four commitment questions and implement the four commitment components, and manage your commitments to not allow them to manage you.

 Share This Post